ksooryakrishna1/dvsd-12-Bit_Adder_Using_4-Bit_CLA/README.md

 # dvsd-12-Bit_Adder_Using_4-Bit_CLA
-Designing a 12 Bit adder using 4 Bit CLA
+This work is to prodece a clean GDS required to print photomasks used for the fabrication of 12-Bit Adder using CLA logic in SkyWater 130 nm PDK.